Knickerbocker Village

 Knickerbocker Village Limited is a housing development in Manhattan, New York City.
 It is situated between the Manhattan Bridge and Brooklyn Bridge, in the Two Bridges section of the Lower East Side.
-Although the location was generally considered to fall on the Lower East Side, it has come to be thought of as part of Chinatown in recent years and the majority of residents are Chinese.
+Although the location was generally considered to fall on the Lower East Side, it has come to be thought of as part of Chinatown in recent years and the majority of residents are Chinese American.
 It is located a short distance from New York City Hall, Civic Center, and the South Street Seaport.
 The complex consists of 1,590 apartments in twelve 13-story brick buildings surrounding two courtyards.

 Location

 The development is located at 10-12-14-16-18-20 Monroe Street and 30-32-34-36-38-40 Monroe Street, taking up two whole city blocks and bounded by Catherine Street, Monroe Street, Market Street, and Cherry Street.
 It is in ZIP Code 10002.

 History

 Real estate developer Fred F. French began construction of Knickerbocker Village in 1933 and completed it in 1934, during the Great Depression.
 The site was previously home to one hundred buildings that were deemed slums and torn down.
 These actions were later criticized as some of the earliest gentrification in Manhattan.

 When the United States Congress authorized the RFC to make loans on slum clearance projects, French picked out the worst block in his holdings and presented it as a worthy subject for clearance.
 His choice was "Lung Block," so called because of its high tuberculosis mortality rate, where 650 families lived.
 French proposed to build a low-cost housing project.
 RFC lent 97% of the required $10 million.
 It was the first apartment development in the United States to receive federal funding.
 The average cost of "Lung Block" to Knickerbocker Village was high: $3,116 million, or $14 per square foot.
 The development's tax assessment was reduced by two-thirds to bring the monthly room rental down to the $12.50 stipulated by the RFC.
 Because the average rental before construction of the development had been about $5 a room, Knickerbocker Village no longer served the same low-income families that had lived in the "Lung Block" housing.
 It provided 1,590 small apartments primarily to small middle-income families.
 Eighty-two percent of the families who moved into the apartments were soon forced to move back to the slums they had left because of escalating rents.

 Due to French's poor actions as a landlord, the complex became known for its tenant organizing activities and creation of some of the first landlord-tenant laws and the current rent control regulations.

 After fifty years, French sold the complex to new owners in the 1970s.